+According to the minutes of November 20, 1957 Council Meeting, the City of Grand Island Finance Committee recommended the council impose an occupation tax for telephone services to increase funding for the operation of the city.
 In 1958 the City of Grand Island adopted Ordinance number 3365 enacting the current 3% occupational tax on telephone landlines, appropriately named the Telegraph Companies Occupational Tax.
 Historically the revenue collected from this tax is allocated throughout the General Fund.
-According to the 1960 census Grand Island had a population of 25,742, and nearly all residents had a landline telephones.
+According to the 1960 census Grand Island had a population of 25,742 with nearly all residents having a landline telephone.

-Today, Grand Island's population is well over 45,000.
+Today Grand Island's population is well over 45,000.
 In this day of technology, mobile phones are rapidly taking the place of traditional landline phones.
-According to the Federal Communications Commission the cellular telephone subscribers in America now exceeds 180 million.
-Data collected from the Grand Island/Hall County 911 call center verifies this growing trend.
 In 2002 the percentage of calls received in the 911 center from mobile phones was 14%.
-Within a few years this percentage has drastically increased to over half of the calls received in the 911 call center and will only continue to increase.
-Please see the attached graph detailing the percentage of landline vs. mobile phones received in the Grand Island/Hall County 911 call center.
+Since 2002 the percentage has drastically increased to over 50%.
+With the proliferation of cell phones it appears that this trend will continue in the future.
+Please see the attached graph detailing the percentage of landline vs. mobile phone calls received in the Grand Island/Hall County 911 call center.
 Collected telephone occupational tax dollars has decreased throughout the years confirming the number of landlines is decreasing.
-Mobile phones are not subject to this tax.